irahbt/the-groundnut-table/README.md

 - #### First Time User Goals

-   1. As a First Time User, I want to understand the main purpose of the enterprise
+   1. As a First Time User, I want to understand who the company are and what services they provide

         * The hero image provides visual cues as to the nature of the company (a table)
         * The heading is positioned in the centre of the page to ensure focus.
 The heading states the company name, which also contains the company logo
-        * The navigation bar provides users with four clear options home (refreshes the page), about, details and seats
+        * The about section provides background information on the company that clearly explains how the supper-club works

    2. As a First Time User, I want to be able to navigate intuitively through the site

         * Upon entering the site, the navigation bar is positioned at the top of the page and unobstructed by any images.
 This makes it easy for users to locate and read